Mukad3/vvsfs/README.md

 ### Features
 - Removing and truncating files: The ability to remove and truncate files have been added to the filesystem.
-This has been done by adding the missing unlink function to the directory operations.
+This was done by adding the missing unlink function to the directory operations.
 ```c
 static int vvsfs_unlink (struct inode *dir, struct dentry *dentry);
 ```
-The above function iterates through the directories and checks whether the directory's name matched the name given to be deleted.
-Once it finds the matching name, it will break from the loop and shifts the inodes after that one entry to the left.
+The above function iterates through the directories and checks whether the inode numbers of the files matched the inode number given to be deleted.
+Once it finds the matching file, it will break from the loop and shifts the inodes after that one entry to the left.
 - Truncating files: Truncating or shortening the files is done by setting their size in the ** setattr ** function.
 The setattr function is used to set/modify attributes of the inode.
-The attributes are passed in a structure called  *iattr* and truncating will be done by calling truncate_setsize if the value of ATTR_SIZE is true.
+The attributes are passed in a structure called  *iattr* and truncating will be done by calling truncate_setsize if the ATTR_SIZE is set in iattr->ia_valid.
-Finally, we mark our inode to dirty so that our changes be recognized by the FS.
+Finally, we mark our inode to dirty so that our changes be written to the image file eventually.

 - Removing directories: Removing directories will be done by unlinking the inode and the dentry in the *vvsfs_rmdir* function.
 The vvsfs_rmdir function is registered in the *dir_inode_operations* as rmdir.